 To identify the genes associated with induction of neural differentiation, we carried out a transcriptome analysis of P19 cells induced to form neural cells by ATRA.
 We employed the DNA microarray method, which can produce an accurate and derailed profile of gene expression.
 Numerous genes were activated in P19 cells in response to ATRA treatment.
-We compared the expression profiles from control (undifferentiated) and ATRA-treated P19 cells, which provided an abundance of information about the gene products involved in neural differentiation.
-We confirmed the sequential expression patterns of some genes over the course of differentiation.
-We are investigating the relationship between ATRA treatment and expression patterns of these genes, interactions with other factors, and functions in neural differentiation.
-These findings will provide useful clues to a more comprehensive understanding of the complex processes involved in the induction of neural differentiation.
-We are undertaking additional investigations to better understand the role played by these genes during the induction of neural differentiation.

-Recently, we identified a candidate gene associated with induction of neural differentiation.
-We found that the expression of Csn3 was induced by all-trans retinoic acid (ATRA) during neural differentiation in P19 cells from our study using DNA microarray.
-We describe the induction mechanism of Csn3 transcription activation in this process.
-In conclusion, the Csn3 expression is upregulated via ATRA-bound RAR α and binding of this receptor to the RARE in the Csn3 promoter region.
-This will certainly serve as a first step forward unraveling the mysteries of induction of Csn3 in the process of neural differentiation.
+We compared the expression profiles from control (undifferentiated) and ATRA-treated P19 cells, which provided an abundance of informat products involved in neural differentiation. \ sequential expression patterns of some genes differentiation.
+We are investigating the rel ATRA treatment and expression patterns interactions with other factors, and fundifferentiation.
+These findings will provide uset comprehensive understanding of the complex prothe induction of neural differentiation.
+We additional investigations to better understand t these genes during the induction of neural differe Recently, we identified a candidate gene associof neural differentiation.
+We found that the expr induced by all-trans retinoic acid (ATRA differentiation in P19 cells from our study using We describe the induction mechanism of (activation in this process.
+In conclusion, the (upregulated via ATRA-bound RARα and binding the RARE in the Csn3 promoter region.
+This wil a first step forward unraveling the mysteries of in the process of neural differentiation.

 II.
-DNA Oxidation, Point Mutation and DNA repair.
-(Katsuhito Kino)
+DNA Oxidation, Point Mutation and DNA Kino)

-The genome is constantly assaulted by oxidation reactions that are likely to be associated with oxygen metabolism, and oxidative lesions are generated by many of these oxidants.
-Such genotoxin-induced alterations in the genomic message have been implicated in aging and in several pathophysiological processes, particularly those associated with cancer.
+The genome is constantly assaulted by oxider are likely to be associated with oxygen metabol lesions are generated by many of these genotoxin-induced alterations in the genomic reimplicated in aging and in several pathophysic particularly those associated with cancer.